 - Pre-heat oven to 350 degrees

 - Mix flour, sugar, cocoa, food color, baking powder, & salt in the mixer bowl & turn it on the slowest setting. (stir)

 - Combine eggs, & vanilla in small bowl & beat lightly with a fork.

-- Add egg mixture to flour mixture & mix well until combined.
-It will be sticky but firm
+- Add the egg mixture to the flour mixture & mix well until combined.
+It will be sticky but firm.

-- On lightly floured surface form each log & place on parchment lined baking sheet.
+- On a lightly floured surface, form each log & place on a parchment-lined baking sheet.

-- Bake for 30 minutes or until tops are set.
+- Bake for about 30 minutes or until tops are set.

-- Remove from oven & reduce oven temperature to 300 degrees.
+- Remove from the oven & reduce oven temperature to 300 degrees.

-- Lay slices on their side on baking sheet & bake at 300 for 10 minutes.
+- Lay slices on their side on the baking sheet & bake at 300 for 10 minutes.